Computer Simulations: Definition, Examples, Uses

 Computer simulations are programs that run various mathematical scenarios to determine the potential scope or impact that a particular scenario could have.

-For example, simulations help car manufacturers to virtually crash test their new lines of vehicles.
+For example, simulations help car manufacturers virtually crash-test their new lines of vehicles.
 Instead of physically crashing dozens of new cars, researchers run simulations to see all possible scenarios that could occur to both the vehicle and passengers in a multitude of accidents.
 These simulations determine if the car is safe enough to drive.

 The idea is that computer simulations allow researchers to replicate possible real-world events — ranging from the spread of infectious diseases to impending hurricanes — so we can save time and money planning for the future.